evought/VCard-Tools/README.md

 #Database Setup#

 To use the software, a database (e.g. VCARD) will be needed to contain the tables and a user with appropriate permissions to access it.
-Depending on your setup, this can be done with a tool such as *PHPMyAdmin* or from the command-line using something like the code in sql/dbinit.sql.
+Given appropriate settings and a user with appropriate permissions in the database, ant will do the actual loading of the schema for you.

+First off, you need a MySQL user account with permissions to create a database and grant privileges on that database to a test user.
+I refer to this as the *developer account*.
+You could use the MySQL *root* user to do this, but on general principle, it is better to have a developer account with less that super-user powers and yet more than your unit test account.
+In some environments, such as a shared database, you may not have the option of using the root account.
+Depending on your setup, this can be done with a tool such as *PHPMyAdmin* or from the command-line.
 In most environments:

-    $ mysql --user=root -p &lt; sql/dbinit.sql
+    $ mysql --user=root -p

-Will execute the commands as the MySQL root user, prompting for the password.
-Edit the account name (and, obviously the password) to suit your needs.
-To run the unit tests, this 'test-vcard' account will need the SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*.
-The unit tests will automatically delete new rows and reset the table state after each run.
-Add the details of your test account to db.properties.
-The properties file will be used by ant to generate database.php (for your application code) and phpunit.xml (for unit tests).
-Whenever these parameters change, you may do:
+Will pull up a SQL shell as the MySQL root user, prompting for the password.
+You may then create the desired account and grant it privileges:

+    mysql> create user 'developer'@'localhost' identified by 'password';
+    mysql> grant all on VCARD.* to 'developer'@'localhost' with grant option;

+Substituting whatever is appropriate for 'developer' and 'password'.
+At the same time, create a *test account* for actually running the tests:

+    mysql> create user 'test-vcard'@'localhost' identified by 'password';

+Create a ${username}.properties file in your project folder, copying and editing values from db.properties to set the username, password, host, database name, etc., for your database.
+(In other words, I would put these settings in 'evought.properties').
+As your personal property file will not be under control of git, you won't have to worry about committing your settings (and password!) back to the repository.
+The ant build script, build.xml will use these settings to build some configuration files, initialize the database, and run the tests.

+Running 'ant config' will build the configuration files (such as phpunit.xml and database.php) needed.
+Anytime you change these settings, you will want to run:

     $ ant cleanConfig && ant config

-To eliminate any existing generated files and refresh them.
-Settings in *${user.name}.properties* will override these values if you need to change the settings on a per-user basis and will make git happier in any case.

-You will also likely want a developer account which has privileges to create/destroy the database tables so that you do not need to use the root account during development.
-Grant this account ALL on VCARD and use it for the next step:

-    $ mysql --user=developerlogin -p &lt; sql/vcard.sql

-This will create the tables.
-If you alter the schema, it is a simple matter to DROP and CREATE the database and re-CREATE the tables.
-You may have to rerun your GRANT statements as well.
+To force them to be rebuilt.
+You can then:

+    $ ant unitDBSchema

+This will automatically invoke "ant createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will load the schema definitions from sql/vcard.sql.
+If you need to, you can always load vcard.sql manually from a terminal or by pasting it into a query in PHPMyAdmin.

+The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
+If that happens:

+   $ ant dropUnitDB && ant createUnitDB

+Will recreate the tables.
 The unit tests rely on an xml table dump to set/reset the initial state for the testcases.
-You will want to recreate this file by running (e.g.):
+If the schema has changed, you will want to recreate this file by running (e.g.):

     $mysqldump --xml -t -u [username] -p [database] > tests/emptyVCARDDB.xml